AliHamzaKhanTareen/AliHamzaKhanTareen/README.md

 ## 📫 How to reach me

-- Email: ahmadumer8595@gmail.com
+- Email: alihamza21300@gmail.com

 ## 📚 Projects
-- No Projects for now.
+- Looking forward to any open source project related to Web Development

 ## 🌟 Highlights